IftequarIffu/interview-prep/Top  Interview Questions/README.md

+### General Questions

+-  What is Microservices and Monolith?

 ### JavaScript Interview Questions

 - What is Event Loop?
 - What are callbacks?
 - What is callback hell and how to prevent it?
+- What are generators and how are they used to prevent callback hell?

 ### Node.js Interview Questions